qwaneu/qwaneu.github.io/_drafts/tdd-think-about-design-in-test.md

 code-under-test and making this concrete in code.
 The test expresses an example of both the syntax (method names, parameters) and semantics (what is the behaviour, what do the methods do).

+This is a post in our [series on Test Driven Development, Heuristics & Guidelines](/blog-by-tag#tag-test-driven-development).

 ## Example